 The last two presidential elections resulted in increased awareness and heightened scrutiny of election administration across the nation.
 When laws are not enforced, confidence in the rule of law is eroded; election laws are no exception.
-Therefore, Governor Ron DeSantis has partnered with the Florida Legislature to create the Office of Election Crimes and Security (OECS), with the stated purpose to improve election integrity in Florida.
+Therefore, Governor Ron DeSantis, has partnered with the Florida Legislature in 2022 to create the Office of Election Crimes and Security (OECS), with the stated purpose of improving election integrity in Florida.

-Florida currently has more than 14 million registered voters.
-As the Chief Elections Officer in Florida, the Secretary of State is charged, under Florida law, with conducting preliminary investigations into any irregularities or fraud involving voter registration, voting, and candidate petition or issue petition activities.
+Florida currently has more than 13.5 million registered voters.
+As the Chief Elections Officer in Florida, the Secretary of State is charged under Florida law with conducting preliminary investigations into any irregularities or fraud involving voter registration, voting, candidate petition or issue petition activities.
 Pursuant to section 97.012(15), Fla.
 Stat., evidence of violations are reported to the Office of the Statewide Prosecutor or local state attorney for the judicial circuit in which the alleged violation occurred for prosecution.
-Prior to the creation of the OECS, the Department of State did not have the resources to effectively fulfill the duties articulated in section 97.012(15), Fla.
-Stat.
-This situation was used by the opponents of election integrity to dismiss the concerns of the Governor and others that persons prohibited by law from voting were in fact registering and voting in Florida elections.

 As this report highlights, the OECS plays a vital role in ensuring that Florida conducts elections with the highest degree of integrity, security, and efficiency.
-Investigations initiated by the OECS have led to the arrest of individuals who voted despite being ineligible.
+Investigations initiated by the OECS have led to the arrest of individuals for violating a variety of criminal statutes contained in the Florida Election Code.
 "Fraud in any degree and in any circumstance is subversive to the electoral process.
 The best way to maintain ballot integrity is to investigate all credible allegations of election fraud and otherwise prevent fraud before it can affect an election."
-"Building Confidence in U.S. Elections § 5.1 (Sept.2005), (Carter-Baker Report)."
+Building Confidence in U.S. Elections § 5.1 (Sept.
+2005), ("Carter-Baker Report")

-Enforcing Florida election law has the primary effect of punishing violators, but also and equally as important, acts as a deterrent to those who may consider voting illegally or committing other election related crimes.
-This report, coupled with information compiled by the Florida Supervisors' of Elections during the 2022 election, demonstrates the effectiveness of the OECS in both finding those who have violated Florida election laws and deterring those who may contemplate doing so.
+Florida's election laws serve a number of important State interests including safeguarding election integrity, preventing voter fraud, and promoting uniformity, efficiency and confidence in the election system as a whole.
+Enforcing Florida election law has the primary effect of punishing violators, but enforcement also and equally as important acts as a deterrent for those who may consider voting illegally or committing other election related crimes.
+When Florida election law is enforced, voter confidence in election integrity is enhanced.
+This report demonstrates the effectiveness of the OECS in both finding those who have violated Florida election laws and deterring those who may contemplate doing so.